Chocolate Jesus: 1994: Richard Manderson's works

-Richard Manderson first created a series of small raspberry fondant filled chocolate Jesuses that were sold for consumption to visitors of Gorman House Arts Centre in Canberra, an Australian cultural centre and heritage site that runs theatres, workshops, exhibition space, artists' studios, offices and a café.
+In 1991, Richard Manderson created a series of small raspberry fondant filled chocolate Jesuses, named "Sweet Jesus" that were sold for consumption to visitors of Gorman House Arts Centre in Canberra, an Australian cultural centre and heritage site that runs theatres, workshops, exhibition space, artists' studios, offices and a café.

 When a US newspaper condemned his act of depicting Jesus on a chocolate, Manderson decided in answer to create an actual life-size chocolate Jesus he called Trans-substantiation 2.
-He did so by filling a plaster mold with fifty-five pounds of melted chocolate.
+He did so by filling a plaster mold with fifty-five pounds (25kg) of melted chocolate.
 He used chocolate-dipped strings for hair and plastic Easter wrap for a loincloth.
-Manderson's work was exhibited in public around Easter in 1994, with Manderson inviting the public to come and eat his chocolate Jesus work after the exhibition.
+Manderson's work was exhibited in the public window of a civic building belonging to the Nolan Gallery for Easter in 1994, with Manderson inviting the public to come and eat his chocolate Jesus work after the exhibition.

-Manderson explained that he felt that what had originated as a solemn holiday in contemplation of the resurrection of Christ had become a "rather ugly period of over consumption".

 2006: George Heslop's work

 George Heslop, an English artist created the Jesus Crucifixion scene made of chocolate.
 His work was displayed in April 2006 in Bradford-on-Avon in Wiltshire as part of Ale and Porter gallery’s Chocolate exhibition.
-Chocolate reproductions also included a depiction of Michelangelo's David and Dalí's Venus, in addition to a chocolate tree, chairs, townscapes etc. He said he wanted to draw attention to the practice of "retail opportunism" that takes place during Easter.
+The exhibition also included chocolate reproductions of Michelangelo's David and Dalí's Venus.
+Heslop said he wanted to draw attention to the practice of "retail opportunism" that takes place during Easter.